Shawcs/kafka-demo/setup/README.md

 # disable the per-ip limit on the number of connections since this is a non-production config
 #maxClientCnxns=0 " > zookeeper3.properties
 ```

-end of the creation of conf file for zookeeper
+End of the creation of conf file for zookeeper

-#configuration file for kafka brokers
+# configuration file for kafka brokers
+### File 1
 ```
 cd /home/kafka/kafka_2.10-0.10.2.0/config
 echo "